Send the link below via email or IMCopy

 The ancient Greeks believed in "harmonic resonance,"

-the cosmic music or tones that sound as the planets move across the sky (this phenomenon was proven by radio telescopes).
+waves of cosmic music or tones that sound as the planets move across the sky (this phenomenon was proven by radio telescopes).

 Genesis 1:3 "And God said, let there be light, and